ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 ## Examples

 - **[Spellshock](https://www.coregames.com/games)** uses all sorts of weapon that you can tear apart and look through to repurpose for your own means.
-- **CORE Content** includes ultra-basic & advanced versions of a Pistol, Rifle, and a Shotgun!
+- **Core Content** includes ultra-basic & advanced versions of a Pistol, Rifle, and a Shotgun!
 Use these to compare with what you have made in this tutorial--or always just start from scratch with these instead!